CSBP-CPSE/OpenTabulate/docs/content/CONTRIB.md

 ```

 and if the entity does, it is marked for processing, and otherwise it is discarded.

+### Writing pre-processing and post-processing scripts

+**WARNING!
+NO INTEGRITY CHECKING OF THE SCRIPTS IS DONE BY OPENTABULATE.
+Always check the code before running scripts from unknown sources!**

+The purpose of pre-processing and post-processing scripts is to both automate and organize external data formatting, which is handy to format the data in a way that cannot be achieved or handled using OpenTabulate's API.
+Pre-processing occurs strictly before tabulation in OpenTabulate and post-processing occurs strictly after cleaning in OpenTabulate.

+For example, a dataset may only be provided as a Microsoft Excel spreadsheet, which is an unsupported data format in OpenTabulate.
+In this situtation, writing a pre-processing script that converts the spreadsheet to CSV format is a potential solution to have it be processed by OpenTabulate.

+Writing a custom pre-processing or post-processing script is straightforward.
+Note that the scripts do not necessarily have to be *scripts*, they just have to be executable programs that accept command line arguments.
+The number of arguments and what they represent specifically depend on if you are writing a pre-processing or post-processing script.

+- For a *pre-processing script*, you need to allow for two command line arguments (e.g. `sys.argv[1]` and `sys.argv[2]` in Python).
+OpenTabulate enters the path of the raw dataset stored locally into the first argument, and enters the path of the pre-processed output into the second argument.
+- For a *post-processing script*, you need to allow for one command line argument (e.g. `sys.argv[1]` in Python).
+OpenTabulate enters the path of the clean dataset into the single argument.

+To include the scripts in a source file, use the `pre` and `post` keys in [file handling tags](#File-handling-tags).

 ### Debugging syntax errors